Blockade runners of the American Civil War: Union blockade

 General Winfield Scott was one of the few senior men in Washington who realized that this could be a long war.
 He developed an appropriate naval strategy that would be decisive to the war's outcome.
 What was called his Anaconda Plan established a naval blockade around the coastline of the Confederacy to limit its economy and supply lines.
 Because of the thousands of miles of coastline, with many rivers, bays and inlets in addition to developed ports, the blockade proved largely ineffectual during the first couple of years of the war.
 Blockade runners initially imported military supplies to the Confederacy with relative ease.
 Deliveries of armaments and military supplies to the South, and cotton exports to England were coordinated by military agents such as Major Walker, who played a key role in supplying the Confederacy.

 Lincoln's proclamation raised issues with England and other powers relating to international law.

-In the midst of the blockade, the Confederacy received a supply of arms and other goods from private firms and munitions factories in Britain, and exchanged mail.
-But her exports of cotton fell by 95% from pre-war levels, due to the effectiveness of the blockade in preventing large-capacity ships from hauling cargo from Southern ports.
-This resulted in a dramatic devaluation of the Confederacy’s currency and wrecked its economy.
+In the midst of the blockade, the Confederacy received a supply of arms and other goods from private firms and munitions factories in Britain and exchanged mail.
+But its exports of cotton fell by 95 percent from pre-war levels, due to the effectiveness of the blockade in preventing large-capacity ships from hauling cargo from Southern ports.
+This resulted in a dramatic devaluation of the Confederacy's currency and wrecked its economy.

-During the course of the Civil War, most of the South's attempts to run the blockade in small ships succeeded.
+During the course of the Civil War, most of the Confederacy's attempts to run the blockade in small ships succeeded.
 But the captains and crews on blockade patrol became more seasoned and grew wiser to the various tactics employed by blockade runners.
 During the last two years of the war, the only vessels that continued to get through the blockade were those ships specifically designed for speed.

 During the first year of the Civil War, the southern ports in the Gulf of Mexico were sites of frequent blockade-running activity.
 In the first ten months, New Orleans, Louisiana, the largest cotton port in the world, gave port to more than 300 blockade runners.
 When New Orleans fell to Union forces on April 25, 1862, the center for blockade-running activity shifted to Mobile, Alabama.
 Once New Orleans and the Mississippi River were secured, the Union Navy increased its blockade of Mobile, Alabama and other ports along the Gulf coast, forcing blockade runners to shift to the port at Galveston, Texas, especially after the summer of 1864.
 Blockade runners used Havana as a stopover point, for transferring cargoes to and from neutral ships.